drachenwald/dun-in-mara/practices.md

 title: Classes and Practices
 ---

 Would you like to try out some of our activities?
-Just come along to one of our classes or practices and we'll be delighted to get you started.
+You can come along to a practice for free and have a go - although because of the way our insurance works, you'll need to book in advance.
+Contact any of us to get a booking link for the relevant practice!

 ## Dun in Mara Calendar